rickhull/compsci/RationalPrimeCalendar.md

 We can retain the Gregorian approach to leap years, which solves the problem of accounting for the remaining 0.2425 days in a solar year as years go by.
 We'll pick one month out of twelve that will have an extra day roughly every 4 years.
 If 366 days is our starting basis, then the leap month will have a one-day deficit in most years.

 ## Specifics

 For explication, a leap year is considered the base case, and a "normal year" is handled specially, in some sense, even though leap years are less frequent.

-### Base Case (Leap Year)
+### Base Case, Leap Year (366 days)

 * Always alternate 30-31